Latest news

 Digitisation is transforming rail

-Digital signalling systems provide safer, more reliable services that use less fuel and reduce the cost of maintaining older lineside signalling.
+These systems also use less fuel and reduce the cost of maintaining older signalling equipment.

 Coordinating the rollout of new technologies

-To avoid this, the NTC is working with all governments and industry to coordinate the rollout.
+To avoid this, the NTC is working with all governments and industry to coordinate the national rollout of digital train control systems.

-Through NRAP we are helping to make the technologies interoperable and introduced consistently across Australia.
-This will allow our rail networks to operate as one integrated rail system.
+Through the National Rail Action Plan (NRAP), we’re helping make these technologies interoperable and implemented consistently across Australia, so our rail networks can operate as one integrated system.

-- trains get the maximum safety and productivity benefits of every network they travel over
+- trains gain the full safety and productivity benefits of every network they travel over

-- complex and expensive onboard and track-side equipment is not duplicated
+- complex and expensive onboard and trackside equipment isn’t duplicated

 - management, maintenance and training costs are reduced

-- more trains can run on shared tracks.
+- more trains can run safely on shared tracks.

-Right now, the NTC through NRAP is identifying a technology and signalling pathway across Australia’s major freight and passenger rail lines, starting with the eastern seaboard.
+The NTC, through NRAP, is coordinating a technology and signalling pathway across Australia’s major freight and passenger lines, starting with the eastern seaboard.

-We’re also establishing a set of common principles that guide the consistent rollout of the systems.
-And developing cost sharing principles, to guide how interoperability costs and benefits from the rollout are shared fairly.
+We’re also establishing common principles to guide the consistent rollout of systems, and cost-sharing principles to ensure interoperability costs and benefits are distributed fairly.

-- the development of new mandatory standards to lock in interoperability of digital systems for the future
+- introducing mandatory standards to lock in interoperability of digital systems for the future

-- implementing recommended amendments to the Rail Safety National Law (RSNL) which will require rail transport operators on the NNI to consider national interoperability and have an Interoperability Management Plan (IMP) when planning changes to their railway operations.
+- progressing amendments to the Rail Safety National Law (RSNL) which will require rail transport operators on the NNI to consider national interoperability and have an Interoperability Management Plan (IMP) when planning changes to their railway operations.

 Benefits of rail interoperability